featurevisor/featurevisor/docs/use-cases/runtime-configuration.md

 - various benefits of separating runtime configuration from our application
 - how to break down different configuration parameters of our application into variables
-- having them defined in a feature using Featurevisor
+- having them defined in a feature declaratively using Featurevisor
 - overriding them using rollout rules based on our needs

-Overall, Featurevisor can help manage your application's runtime configuration in a highly maintainable way for your team and your organization, with a strong review and approval process in one single place for everyone in the form of a Git repository.
+Overall, Featurevisor can help manage your application's runtime configuration in a highly readable and maintainable way for your team and your organization, with a strong review and approval process in one single place for everyone in the form of a Git repository.